HEAT PUMP

 Santa's pants have shrunk

-The condition of the condenser should also be checked regularly, and cleaned if necessary.
+The condition of the condenser should also be checked regularly and cleaned if necessary.

-Electricity consumption PAC vs condensation dryer
+Electricity consumption Dryer PAC vs condensation

 HEAT PUMP CLOTHES DRYERAnnual consumption Kwh/annum